abhijeet2532002/Banking-System/README.md

 To set up and use the Banking System project, follow the installation instructions provided in the project documentation.
 It includes details on system requirements, dependencies, and how to run the application.

-# Banking System Project

-## Overview
-The Banking System project is a comprehensive system that provides a range of banking services to customers, including ATM card issuance, checkbook requests, account management, loan processing, and transaction recording.
-The system is designed to support multiple branches, each serving multiple account holders and customers.

 ## Directory Structure
 Here's an overview of the directory structure of the project: